AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/create-new-proof-version.md

 To create a new version of a proof in Workfront Proof:

 1. Open the proof.
-1. Click the `Version` drop-down menu in the upper-left corner, then click `+ New version` in the box that appears.
+1. Click the **Version** drop-down menu in the upper-left corner, then click **+ New version** in the box that appears.

-   On the `New proof version of` page that appears, you can see all the reviewers from the previous version, including their roles and email notification settings.
+   On the **New proof version of** page that appears, you can see all the reviewers from the previous version, including their roles and email notification settings.
 You can easily edit the roles and notifications of existing reviewers or remove existing reviewers from the new version on this page.

-1. Under `Add files`, upload a file as a new version of the proof by dragging and dropping from your computer or by clicking `browse` and selecting the file you want.
-You can type a  `Proof name`&nbsp;for the version or leave this box blank to&nbsp;use the same filename with a version number added on the end.
+1. Under **Add files**, upload a file as a new version of the proof by dragging and dropping from your computer or by clicking **browse** and selecting the file you want.
+You can type a&nbsp;**Proof name**&nbsp;for the version or leave this box blank to&nbsp;use the same filename with a version number added on the end.

    Or